Pain Relief through Taoist Tai Chi® arts

 Taoist Tai Chi® arts help people with many chronic conditions such as arthritis and Parkinson’s disease.
 They also help with recovery from accident, injury or surgery, joint, spine and mobility problems, mental challenges and the stresses of daily life.

-We offer classes and retreats at locations and centres across Canada, which are open to everyone.
+We offer sessions and retreats at locations and centres across Canada, which are open to everyone.
 For those with decreased mobility, movements can be adapted as needed.

 More about Taoist Tai Chi® practice and...